-Precisely like the General Assembly consists of Committees that deal with different issues, the Youth Assembly consists of Action Papers, e.g. different topics for discussion, e.g. "Action Paper on advertising under the scope of ethics".
+Precisely like the General Assembly Committees that deal with different issues, the Youth Assembly deals with Action Papers, e.g. different topics for discussion, e.g. "Action Paper on advertising under the scope of ethics".
 This year at CGSMUN, there will be only one group of participants (the Youth Assembly), which will deal with two issues and prepare two action papers (instead of one, as happened in previous years).
-The Youth Assembly has three Heads (not Chairs or Presidents!).
+The Youth Assembly has two Heads (not Chairs or Presidents!).